The Walking Dead finds ways to hack away at suspense of final season

 The Walking Dead is close to calling it a career, when the final eight episodes air beginning October 2 on AMC, but plenty of stories remain to be told in TWD universe.

 Eleven seasons and 177 episodes of The Walking Dead will be the important totals when the series reaches the finish line late in autumn of 2022.
 Heroes and villains have graced our screens, even as audiences left in a mass exodus once Negan finally arrived.
-(While that's due to the violent nature of those episodes, or the characters who met their demise, well, that's up to you to decide.)
+(Whether that's due to the violent nature of those episodes, or the characters who met their demise, well, that's up to you to decide.)

 The series did have a renaissance in recent years, thanks to harkening back to stories and character development that made many fans fall in love with the show in the first place.